Globalshift Limited - copyright © 2009 to 2020; All rights reserved.

 Oil shale mining started to increase again at the beginning of the 21st century as the global oil price rose.

 Around 70% of mined oil shale is used for electricity generation, accounting for about 85% of Estonia's total electricity production.
 A small proportion of the mined oil shale is also used to produce shale oil which makes Estonia the second largest shale oil producer in the world after China.
 In addition, oil shale and its products are used in Estonia for district heating and as a feedstock material for the cement industry.

 The industry is environmentally hazardous.
-In 2012, it produced about 70% of Estonia's ordinary waste, 82% of its hazardous waste, and more than 70% of its greenhouse gas emissions.
-Its activities lower groundwater levels, and spoil water quality.
-Water pumped from the mines and used by oil shale-fired power stations exceeds 90% of all water used in Estonia.
+In 2012, the industry produced about 70% of Estonia's ordinary waste, 82% of its hazardous waste, and more than 70% of its greenhouse gas emissions.
+Activities lower groundwater levels, and spoil water quality.
+Water pumped from the mines and used by oil shale-fired power stations has exceeded 90% of all water used in Estonia.